duecredit/duecredit/README.md

 decorate, all `cite` functions just return, so there should be no fear that it would break anything.
-Then whenever anyone runs their analysis which uses your code and sets `DUECREDIT_ENABLE=yes` environment variable, and invokes any of the cited function/methods, at the end of the run all collected bibliography will be presented to the screen and pickled into `.duecredit.p` file in current directory:
+Then whenever anyone runs their analysis which uses your code and sets `DUECREDIT_ENABLE=yes` environment variable or uses `python -m duecredit`, and invokes any of the cited function/methods, at the end of the run all collected bibliography will be presented to the screen and pickled into `.duecredit.p` file in current directory:

-    $> DUECREDIT_ENABLE=True python examples/example_scipy.py
+    $> python -m duecredit examples/example_scipy.py
     I: Simulating 4 blobs
     I: Done clustering 4 blobs
     DueCredit Report: